 As a final option and something which is completely and wholly hands free is the COMPLETE service above whereby we offer a 10% management fee for ongoing services.

 What this means is that we will liase with the social housing provider and will only bother you when something needs paying for e.g. washer machine repairs, boiler repairs and so on.

 Any tenant related damage or issue will not be your concern.
 This is dealt with as part of the lease.

-We would recommend options STANDARD and FURNISH to everyone, but especially the COMPLETE option if you have a property in the North West or North East but live too far away to attend any property concerns.
+We would recommend options STANDARD and FURNISH to everyone, but especially the COMPLETE option if you have a property in the North West or the Midlands but live too far away to attend any property concerns.